scottie-l/reading-notes/reading-notes-301/class-04.md

 Now, the ternary operator:

 condition - ? value if true, : value if false

 The condition is what you’re actually testing.
-Result of your condition should be true or false or at least coerce to either boolean value.
+Result of your condition should be true or false or at least coerce to either Boolean value.

 A " ? " separates our conditional from our true value.
 Anything between the ? and the : is what is executed if condition evaluates to true.